Hematology/Oncology - Fellowship Program

 Each clinical program stresses the integration of clinical and laboratory research with clinical care.
 Presentations of both clinical and laboratory research will be emphasized at divisional and clinical program conferences.

-Patients with hemophilia, thoracic malignancies, or genitourinary malignancies are seen in multidisciplinary clinics.
+Patients with hemophilia, thoracic malignancies, breast, melanoma and genitourinary malignancies are seen in multidisciplinary clinics.
 In these settings, patients can be seen by their hematologist/oncologist, surgeons, social workers and nurses in an efficient coordinated setting.
-Multidisciplinary clinics are being created for other malignancies as well.

 Fellows may perform laboratory or clinical research.
 In the first year of fellowship, each fellow is assigned an advisor who helps the fellow focus research interests and assists in the selection of mentors for the research phase of training.
 Faculty mentors are independent clinical and/or laboratory investigators with proven records of accomplishment.
 By the end of the first year, each fellow and mentor are expected to prepare a research proposal outlining either a laboratory research project and training program, or a clinical research project outlining the design and conduct of a clinical trial.
 During the research phase of the training, fellow funding is derived from contract and grant revenue that is supplemented by institutional sources as necessary.